 Complete Guide to an Online Landscaping Design Degree

 An online landscaping design degree prepares students to use drawings and graphics to create and maintain the appearance of outdoor spaces.
-They typically have a diploma, certificate, or associate degree in landscape design or landscape architecture.
+Landscape designers typically have a diploma, certificate, or associate degree in landscape design or landscape architecture.
 Landscape architects are responsible for developing complex specifications for outdoor areas such as parks, highways, airports, and building grounds, and they must have an advanced degree and a license.

 For the best landscape design employment prospects and to ensure a high-quality education, it is recommended that students choose a degree program that is accredited and recognized by the US Department of Education.
 For a career as a landscape architect, students must attend a bachelor's or master's program that has been accredited by the Landscape Architectural Accreditation Board of the American Society of Landscape Architects.
 Read More

 Comprehensive List of Colleges & Universities for an Online Landscape Design Degree

 Overview of Available Online Landscaping Design Degrees

 Professional landscape architects must be trained in areas of architecture, botany, engineering, ecology, environmental science, and design in order to utilize outdoor spaces in a way that is sustainable, functional, and aesthetically pleasing.
 Professionals may specialize in particular areas of landscape design, such as environmental restoration or urban planning, while others act as consultants on large projects and develop proposals about potential costs and risks involved.